uc-cdis/gen3.org/content/_index.md

 g3Feature:
   f1:
     title: Host, Manage, and Share your Data
-    detail: You create and collect lots of data that is valuable to researchers, developers and health organizations.
-With Gen3, you can receive data, generate globally unique IDs, share datasets with authorized individuals or any authenticated individual, and computer over data.
+    detail: Gen3 enables you to receive, manage, and share data which is valuable to researchers, developers and health organizations.
+With Gen3, you can receive data, quality control data, generate globally unique IDs, share datasets with authorized individuals or any authenticated individual, and compute over that data.
   f2:
     title: Customize Your Gen3 Experience
-    detail: Multiple Gen3 data commons can create an interoperable ecosystem.
-Plus, the power of APIs over a “thin middle” of framework services allows you and your community to develop and share your tools and data with your group, collaborators, or the broader Gen3 community.
+    detail: Multiple Gen3 data commons can work together to create an interoperable ecosystem.
+Gen3 can be used to power APIs for a “thin middle” of framework services.
+These framework services provide the foundation on which you and your community can develop new tools for sharing and analyzing data with your group, collaborators, or the broader Gen3 community.
   f3:
     title: Facilitate Translational Data Science
-    detail: Use Gen3’s data explorer to find your synthetic cohort and visualize your data in notebooks within a cloud environment to hasten your hypotheses and discoveries.
+    detail: Use Gen3’s built in tools to find your virtual cohort, and analyze the cohort in notebooks within a cloud environment to hasten your hypotheses testing and discoveries.
   f4:
     title: Scale Your Large Dataset with Any File Types
-    detail: Gen3 can work from Redcap to Immport platforms and from clinical to genomic data.
+    detail: Gen3 APIs enable support for importing data from a variaty of platforms including from common clinical to genomic data platforms.
 Since Gen3 is a growing community, you could repurpose another person’s tools with your data, data commons, or data ecosystem.
 g3Roles:
   title: Gen3 helps you as...
   r1:
     name: Bioinformaticians
     fig: /figs/roles/icon-bio.svg
-    detail: Organized data allows you to focus on creating unique piplines for your projects.
+    detail: Organized data allows you to focus on creating unique pipelines and analysis for your projects.
     button:
       caption: Pipeline Library
       target: _blank